dmulyalin/ttp/docs/source/Inputs/Attributes.rst

 Attributes
 ====================

-There are a number of attributes can be specified in input tag, these attributes help to define input behavior and how data should be loaded and parsed.
+There are a number of attributes supported by input tag, these attributes help to define input behavior and how data should be loaded and parsed.

+Additionally input tag text payload can contain structured data, that data can be retrieved using ``get_input_load`` method.
+Input tag ``load`` attribute instructs how to load that data.
+For instance, if tag text structured in yaml format, yaml loader can be used to load it in Python data structure.

+Attributes in input tag and attributes loaded from input tag text are combined in single structure if both are dictionaries, as a result, most of the attributes can be specified in either way.

 .. list-table::
    :widths: 10 90